fbpx

 • Has not been in the flow in the last 30 days

-Not including a browse abandonment block
+Not including a Browse Abandonment block

-The core idea of the browse abandonment flow is to remind the customer of the item they’ve been viewing.
+The core idea of the Browse Abandonment flow is to remind the customer of the item they’ve been viewing.
 But how would you do that if they can’t see that item?
-Including this block allows customers not only to see but also to return to the viewed product with one click.

-You can get this block from the pre-build Klaviyo template for browse abandonment flow.
-All you need to do is add the block to your saved items and then insert it in the emails.
 Or you can build one yourself.
 Click here to find out how to build it from scratch.
 This information can be useful, especially if you are using the new template editor, as it does not have the pre-build feature.

 Conclusion

-Now that you have become familiar with the browse abandonment flow basics, you are ready to set it up yourself.
-Give it a try, and feel free to experiment with strategies that resonate with your brand.
-If you have any questions or you’d simply like to share feedback, we would love to hear from you!
+If you have any questions or would simply like to share feedback, we would love to hear from you!
 You can contact us at office@progs.agency

 If you’d like to know how to get the most out of your email automation, you can read more in our guide to flow optimization.